Skip to content

 Filtering Options

-You can refine the data in the report by using the following filters:
+You can refine the data in the report by applying the following filters:

-• Item group: Filter transactions by specific item groups.
+• Product group: Filter transactions by specific product groups.

-• Adjustment type: Choose specific adjustment types such as sales or status.
+• Adjustment type: Select specific adjustment types such as sales, count or status.

-• Currency: View transactions in a chosen currency.
+• Currency: Select transactions in a specific currency.

-• Transaction date: Show transactions based on the posting date.
+• Transaction date: Show transactions based on booking date.

-• Item card date: View item movements within a selected period.
+• Ledger date: View movements within a specified period.

 What is the difference between Transaction date and Item card date?